 “When you go through that list of the circumstances that they work in and the traits that they possess, that makes them heroes in my book.”

 And now our team will look like heroes every day they put on their uniforms and get in their trucks.
 The superhero concept serves as the inspiration behind the new branding and MOXIE’s name.

 Along with our name and uniforms, our trucks are also getting a powerful overhaul.
 You’ll know who we are when you see our team driving through your neighborhood.
 These aren’t just work trucks – these are vehicles fit for superheroes as Jason describes.

 “When we designed these trucks and the logo gear, we designed trucks that an action hero would drive and uniforms action heroes would wear because, to me, these guys are action heroes.
 And if I don’t make them feel like heroes, I’m not doing my job.”

 The new look includes a yellow front that represents the sun, which is a significant part of what we do.
 We are always driving towards it, helping people utilize its renewable energy for a better, brighter future.

 A Patriotic Company for Every American

 The flag is also featured in our new design along with our new tagline, “America’s Solar Company.”
 During times of strife and uncertainty in our country, these changes were no accident.

 Just like our fellow Americans, we see the political climate of the day.
-Jason acknowledged that the symbolism of the flag might be viewed as aggressive or controversial.
+Hall acknowledged that the symbolism of the flag might be viewed as aggressive or controversial.
 But he explained the decision as a change born out of hope for a positive, unified future.

 “In this time of political views being polarized, during this time when the flag is desecrated, and burned, and knelt to during national anthems, it takes this company, it takes a company that all sides are ok with.
 We are the company that’s pretty difficult to hate regardless of your beliefs.”